 Every week nearly 200 people are diagnosed with Multiple Sclerosis.
 Multiple Sclerosis, also known as MS, is an autoimmune disorder that causes a person’s immune system to attack its own tissues or organs, creating nerve damage.
 Symptoms of MS can include tiredness, walking difficulties, visual issues, pain and numbness, and cognitive dysfunctions.
 A unique symptom of MS is sensitivity to warmer temperatures.
-In fact, it’s reported that 60 to 80 percent of people living with MS show excessive sensitivity to increases in their core body temperature.
+In fact, it’s reported that 60 to 80 percent of people who have MS show excessive sensitivity to increases in their core body temperature.

-Calverley Service Experts in Fort Worth will be hosting a booth at Walk MS on Saturday, April 2nd at Trinity Park in Fort Worth and Service Experts Plano, Service Experts Dallas, and Levy and Son Service Experts will be hosting a booth at Walk MS on Saturday, April 9th at Addison Circle Park in Addison.
+Calverley Service Experts in Fort Worth will be participating in Walk MS on Saturday, April 2nd at Trinity Park in Fort Worth and Service Experts Plano, Service Experts Dallas, and Levy and Son Service Experts will be hosting a booth at Walk MS on Saturday, April 9th at Addison Circle Park in Addison.
 If you plan on being there, come by and say hi – we hope to see you!
 If you aren’t able to make it or won’t be in the DFW area, you can always give to help raise money and awareness for the National MS Society or find a walk in your community.

 · Keep cool in an air-conditioned environment during spells of extreme heat and humidity.
 If an air conditioner is necessary to help minimize the symptoms of MS, the cost of these units may be tax deductible if the practitioner has written a prescription for it.